Tal Amir’s Homepage

 I am a research associate at the Faculty of Mathematics, Technion, working with Dr. Nadav Dym.

-My main research interests are machine learning and optimization, with a focus on developing mathematical tools to enable deep learning on structured data such as sets, point clouds, and graphs.
+My main research interests are machine learning and optimization, with a focus on deep learning on structured data, such as sets, point clouds, and graphs.
 More info

 I completed my Ph.D. in 2020 under the supervision of Prof. Boaz Nadler at the Department of Computer Science and Applied Mathematics in the Weizmann Institute of Science.